reposense/RepoSense/docs/ug/cli.md

 <box type="info" seamless>

-Cannot be used with any other flags
+Cannot be used with any other flags.
 </box>
 <!-- ------------------------------------------------------------------------------------------------------ -->